sanchezcarlosjr/evanotebook/README.md

 🔥 Key Features:
 * User-friendly WYSIWYG interface inspired by Notion (EditorJS)

-* Simplified APIs for MQTT, WebRTC, HTTP, and WebSocket protocols
+* Since real applications are reactive ones rather than static ones, so it offers simplified APIs for MQTT, WebRTC, HTTP, and WebSocket protocols based on RxJS.

 * Independent web workers for enhanced performance and stability